flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210305-new-york-artist-kristina-libby-on-her-floral-heart-project-a-mission-to-memorialize-the/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “I would watch people sort of kiss their fingers and then kiss the heart.
-It was allowing them to feel like it was OK to admit our sadness in the moment.“
+    I would watch people sort of kiss their fingers and then kiss the heart.
+It was allowing them to feel like it was OK to admit our sadness in the moment.

 ---
 The Floral Heart project aims “to create visualizations of those we have lost and to hold vigils and ritual ceremonies for those suffering…” during the COVID-19 pandemic.